RockLikeAmadeus/swe-toolbox/language-reference/c-reference/README.md

 _Examples of the most important syntax and style to know without having to go all the way to external resources.
 Also include the most notable syntax-related things to know about that make this language different than other languages.
 Delete this block once the reference for this language is "complete"_

+First use [Learn C in Y Minutes].
+If the answer isn't there, look up the relevant chapter in [Beej's Guide](https://beej.us/guide/bgc/html/split/), which is really well organized and sufficiently concise.

 [contents]